FloodGroup/Joint-Return-Period-Analysis/README.md

 ## 2. Data pairing and coverage

-Each figure shows one panel per tide gauge. **Blue** bars mark contiguous tide-observation periods; **green** bars mark rainfall records paired with that gauge; **red hatching** marks the dates that rainfall actually contributes after priority merging and tide–rainfall inner join.
-The percentage after each rainfall station name is its share of the analysable sample.
-The analysis uses only dates where both tide and merged rainfall are available.
+Each figure covers **one region**.
+Within a figure, **each subplot corresponds to one tide gauge used in the analysis** and shows (i) the tide record span, (ii) the observation spans of rainfall gauges paired with that tide gauge, and (iii) the matched period used after priority merging and tide–rainfall inner join. **Blue** bars mark contiguous tide-observation periods; **green** bars mark rainfall records paired with that gauge; **red hatching** marks the dates that a rainfall gauge actually contributes to the merged series.
+The percentage after each rainfall station name is its share of the analysable sample at that tide gauge.

 ### 2.1 GBA